 Novo Nordisk wins design award for NovoTwist® needle

-Novo Nordisk has been awarded a Good Design Award™ for NovoTwist®, the new needle designed for use with the insulin delivery device FlexPen®.
+Novo Nordisk has been awarded a Good Design Award™ for NovoTwist®, the new needle designed for use with Novo Nordisk insulin delivery devices.
 The needle, which has a simple ‘just twist’ attachment and detachment, makes injection easier for people with diabetes.

 The Good Design Award® (also known as G-Mark Award) from the Japan Industrial Design Promotion Organization is a mark of true quality and gives recognition to the uniqueness of NovoTwist®.
 Nearly 3,000 entries were narrowed down by the judging panel and NovoTwist® was selected for an award in the ‘Society – Medical Equipment’ section.
 Previous winners of the Good Design Award™ include Apple, Toshiba, Toyota and Nintendo.